-While spring has the most notorious reputation for severe thunderstorms and destructive tornadoes, the fall months often bring an uptick in severe weather as we transition from summer to winter.
+While spring has the most notorious reputation for severe thunderstorms and destructive tornadoes, the fall months often bring an uptick in severe weather as the transition from summer to winter takes place.

-The Gulf Coast region, where temperatures and humidity typically remain higher than most of the United States, can experience a secondary peak of tornadoes during the fall.
-Sometimes, fall tornadic activity can even spread northward into the Midwest and mid-Atlantic.
+The Gulf Coast region, where temperatures and humidity typically remain higher than most of the U.S., can experience a secondary peak of tornadoes during the fall.
+Sometimes, fall twisters can even spread northward into parts of the Midwest.
 The general tornado risk area in October is shown below.

 The fall is when the jet stream begins its southward migration toward the southern U.S. As it does so, it strengthens as the temperature contrast between cold air to the north and warm air to the south becomes more pronounced.